mernst/uwisdom/Programs.md

 ```

-crontab:  batch sorts of programs run repeatedly (say, each night)
+`crontab`:  batch programs run repeatedly (say, each night)

-Format manual pages:  nroff -man foo.1 | more
-Print roff files:     troff -t filename | lpr -t
-.ms => PostScript:    groff -pte -ms file.ms > file.ps
-man pages => PS:      groff -pte -man foo.1 > file.ps

-nslookup converts domain names into ip numbers.
+`nslookup` converts domain names into ip numbers.
-"host" and "dig" also query the same DNS information.
+`host` and `dig` also query the same DNS information.

-ftp:  do "prompt off" to turn off confirmation requests on multiple commands
+`ftp`:  do "prompt off" to turn off confirmation requests on multiple commands

-David Wilson says about running background jobs:
+Running persistent background jobs on multiple machines:
-The simplest thing to do is a shell script that does `rsh <nice command>` on
+Create a shell script that does `rsh <nice command>` on
 the various machines, and then run the shell script on a machine that
 doesn't get rebooted very often.